 100th home renovated by CPR

-Black & Blue Showdown food drive event proposed by HEB student and implemented by 6 Stones.
+Black & Blue Showdown food drive event proposed by HEB students and implemented by 6 Stones.

 In cooperation with the City of Bedford a Community Garden was created to increase community involvement and help supply the food pantry with fresh, healthy food.
 Garden plots began in summer of 2011.
 Pavilion completed in November 2012.